 Every company faces a unique set a conduct risks based on their industry and size.
 Building an effective framework for managing that risk can be a Herculean task.
 We have identified six core areas to simplify the process.

 Since the Financial Conduct Authority (FCA) took over the supervision of consumer protection in 2013, conduct risk has risen to the top of executive agendas.

 Conduct risk is broadly defined as any action of a financial institution or individual that leads to customer detriment, or has an adverse effect on market stability or effective competition.
-The FCA has deliberately set out a very wide definition of ‘conduct risk’,leaving the onus on financial services firms to prove how they are protecting customers.
+The FCA has deliberately set out a very wide definition of ‘conduct risk’, leaving the onus on financial services firms to prove how they are protecting customers.

 Businesses that fail to bring conduct risk in line face regulatory action, fines, and reputational damage, which can harm a business for years beyond the event.
 We have seen significant financial impact on firms due to conduct-related regulatory action—and it can all stem from the actions of an individual.
-The latest report from the Fixed Income, Currencies and Commodities Markets Standards Board (FMSB) estimates banks have paid some $375 billion in conduct fines over the last five year.

 Because there is a high public interest in conduct risk infringements, it is increasingly important to take a holistic view for an effective defence.

 Most businesses stress the importance of senior executives playing a role in conduct risk, particularly in helping to raise the visibility of a programme.
 Firms with in-house initiatives are intrinsically better at identifying drivers of conduct risk, such as conflicts of interest.